Looking for a shred of truth not to shred it? Here ya go! But, please know that this is a work in progress.

 Edward Snowden is at Substack.
 Snowden and Greenwald call the mainstream media on fake news with brilliance and finesse as leaders in the battle for the right to dissent.

-Grits for Breakfast: Scott Henson is an ace researcher, writer and policy guy on civil liberties and criminal justice in Texas.
-He also recently founded Just Liberty, a 501c4 organization that is pushing for common sense and very needed reforms winding their way through the sausage maker, otherwise known as the Texas legislature.
+Grits for Breakfast: Scott Henson is THE ace researcher, writer and policy guy on civil liberties and criminal justice in Texas.
+He also founded Just Liberty, a 501c4 organization that has forged cross-partisan agreement with iconic Texas conservatives such as Texas Supreme Court Justice Nathan Hecht.

-Quorum Report: Harvey Kronberg has our respect as a, if not THE, top-notch political analyst of Texas politics.
+Quorum Report: Harvey Kronberg is THE top-notch independent political analyst of Texas politics.
 Though you have to subscribe for his worthy deep analysis dives, you can get the “Buzz” for free.

-Texas Tribune: For the best of Texas online news and political coverage.
-Though many of us continue to read the Dallas Morning News and the Houston Chronicle – the latter is beefing up their investigative journalism.
+Texas Tribune: Yes, we recommend "mainstream media," knowing what they do not cover is often where the problems are.
+That said, for some the best (well-done and reliable) of Texas news and political coverage, The Texas Tribune is where we often go first.
+As well, many of us continue to read the Dallas Morning News and the Houston Chronicle – the latter is beefing up their investigative journalism.
+We also love Dallas Morning News' consumer watchdog, Dave Lieber.

 Your Local Press